repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 ### Example Project

-1. Import Video on Demand System (UML) Project as __SVN repository__ (Currently, ReVision only support SVN, so we have to import the Git repository via SVN):
+1. Import Video on Demand System (UML) Project as **SVN repository**.
+(Currently, ReVision only support SVN, so we have to import the Git repository via SVN):
    * __{{ exampleproject }}__
 1. Proceed with the [steps below starting with step 3](#step-3-repairing-inconsistencies-with-revision) to test ReVision.